mphhohku/azure-windows-server-2022-dc-adds-dns-defender-sentinel/2-set-up-server.md

 2. Connect to the VM.
 3. Search for Advanced system settings.
 Click the Computer Name tab.
 Click Change.
 4. Click Domain.
 Enter the domain name (e.g. winser.local).
 Click OK.
+- If there is an error message saying the DNS name cannot be found, open network connections.
+Right click the Ethernet.
+Click Properties.
+Click Internet Protocol Version 4 (TCP/IPv4).
+Click Properties.
+Click Use the DNS server address (10.1.0.4).

 # Notes on DHCP server on Azure
 DHCP servers are not supported by Azure. ([Source](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-faq#can-i-deploy-a-dhcp-server-in-a-vnet)

+# Test domain computer in AD DS
+1. Now you may add the computer to the domain.
+Go to Server Manager.
+Click Tools.
+Click Active Directory Users and Computers.
+2. Drag the computer to the OU.
+This is now a domain computer set up.
+3. Now login the domain computer with the domain admin credentials (username should be in the format of winseradmin@winser.local).
+Remember the AD DS Server VM should stay online.
+4. If login is successful, the domain computer is set up correctly.

+# Add a group policy
+1. Open File Explorer.
+Go to C:.
+Create a new folder named ``Share``.
+2. Right click the folder.
+Click Properties.
+Click Sharing.
+Click Advanced sharing.
+3. Tick the box of Share this folder.
+Click Permissions.
+Click Full Control for Everyone.
+Click OK.
+4. Back to Share Properties window.
+Click Security.
+Click Advanced.
+Click Disable inheritane.
+Click Remove all inherited permissions from this object.
+Click Add.
+5. Click Select a principal.
+Enter System.
+Click Full Control.
+Click OK.
+6. Add another principal.
+Enter Domain users.
+Click Full Control.
+Click OK.